fiddur/some-comments/README.md

 Console](https://console.developers.google.com/).
 Add an Oauth Client, with redirect URIs in the
 form: `http(s)://yourdomain.org/auth/<shortName>/callback`.
 The `shortName` is a URL fragment and is needed to separate the callback URIs for each openidconnect issuer.

+Note: It's only the `icon` that is displayed in the login list on default login frame.

 #### Facebook